Zamiell/stardew-valley-mods/VisibleArtifactSpots/README.md

 ## Comparison to Other Mods

 There are other mods that change the sprites of artifact spots to make them easier to see.
 However, doing this replaces the spritesheet as a content modification.
-Since this mod draws a new border around the existing sprite, no content modifications are necessary, making this mod more resilient to base game updates.
+Since this mod draws on top of the existing sprite, no content modifications are necessary, making this mod more resilient to base game updates.